Celebrate the City of Minneapolis’ 150th Anniversary at Lakewood Cemetery Monday, May 29, 2017

 Self-guided walking tours of the cemetery

 Lakewood offers three self-guided walking tours:

 You can pick up these free tour brochures in Lakewood's Administration Building (at the front entrance), in the Lakewood Memorial Chapel, or in either mausoleum on Memorial Day or anytime during Lakewood’s daily hours of operation.
 To download the tour brochures now, visit Lakewood's online bookstore.

 - Lakewood Cemetery: A Self-Guided Tour

 - Lakewood Memorial Chapel: A Visitor’s Guide

 - A Tour of Memorial Symbolism at Lakewood Cemetery

 You may park alongside roads in the cemetery except where there are "no parking" signs.
-Please note that traffic in the cemetery on Memorial Day is often congested, especially when entering or exiting the cemetery at the 36th Street & Hennepin Avenue entrance.
-You may also enter and exit the cemetery at Dupont & 42nd Street (this gate is open Memorial Day only).
-See a map of the cemetery (PDF).
+Traffic in the cemetery on Memorial Day is congested, especially when entering or exiting the cemetery at the 36th Street & Hennepin Avenue entrance.
+You may also enter and exit the cemetery at Dupont & 40th Street (this gate is open Memorial Day only).
+See a map of the cemetery (PDF).).

 All food and activities are free, except the $2 streetcar rides provided by the Minnesota Streetcar Museum.

 Call (612) 822-2171 or email us at firstname.lastname@example.org if you have questions about this event.